nholik/objstore/README.md

 	Upload(ctx context.Context, name string, r io.Reader) error

 	// Delete removes the object with the given name.
-	// If object does not exists in the moment of deletion, Delete should throw error.
+	// If object does not exist in the moment of deletion, Delete should throw error.
 	Delete(ctx context.Context, name string) error

 ```